You Don’t Need to Start Over: How Teachers Can Reset and Rebuild Anytime

 🎁 Gift #1: Rest gives you power

 Rest matters.
 Laughter matters.
 Time with family, hobbies, and quiet moments matter.
-Teaching is a marathon, not a sprint.

-Take time to reset.
-Just don’t disappear from yourself completely.
+Reset — just don’t disappear from yourself completely.
 A little intention alongside rest goes a long way.

 🎁 Gift #2: Small shifts create more time than big overhauls